-The Computer Science Department is proud of our graduate employment rate in recent DHLE (The Destinations of Leavers from Higher Education) surveys.
-Here at Aberystwyth University, our obligations go far beyond that of pure academia, we also help you prepare for life after graduation and hope to help you gain employment after your degree.
+The Department of Computer Science is proud of our graduate employment rate.
+Here at Aberystwyth University, we help you to prepare for life after graduation and employment after your degree.

 Careers Advisory Service

-Throughout your time here you will be given lectures by the Careers Advisory Service on a range of topics including: writing a CV, giving effective presentations, psychometric tests, assessment centres etc. As well as these timetabled lectures, numerous additional workshops and ad-hoc drop-in sessions are offered throughout the year.
-All this will help you prepare for life after graduation.
+Throughout your time at Aberystwyth you will be given lectures by the Careers Advisory Service on a range of topics including: writing a CV, giving effective presentations, psychometric tests and so forth.
+As well as these timetabled lectures, numerous additional workshops and ad-hoc drop-in sessions are offered throughout the year.

-In your first year you will participate in an activity weekend.
-This weekend will help you develop your interpersonal, problem solving and team building skills.
-All our first years take a Professional and Personal Development module, covering issues such CV writing, presentation, time management and team working skills essential to improving employability.
+In your first year you will participate in an activity weekend, which will help you develop your interpersonal, problem-solving and team-building skills.
+All our first year students take a Professional and Personal Development module, covering issues such CV writing, presentation, time management and team-working skills whch are essential to improving employability.

-If you are intending to take a year in employment in year 3 you will participate in a careers event in Gregynog Hall which focuses on improving your employability.
-You will get guidance on your CV, how to give a presentation and you will get an opportunity to have mock interviews with real life industrialists.
-All this will improve your confidence and make you ready for the world of work.
+If you are intending to take a year in employment in Year 3 you will participate in a careers event in Gregynog Hall which focuses on improving your employability.
+You will receive guidance on your CV, learn how to give a presentation and you will have an opportunity to have mock interviews with real life industrialists.
+All this will improve your confidence and prepare you for the world of work.

-All of our students are encouraged to spend a year working in the computing industry between the second and third taught years of their degree scheme.
+We encourage all of our students to spend a year working in the computing industry between the second and third taught years of their degree scheme.
 Help is available from the department and the University's Careers Service to find suitable placements and to develop your CV and interview skills.
 Our Industrial Year students are in demand with prestigious employers such as IBM, HP, Walt Disney and Amadeus.

-A significant part of your final year is your major project; this is your opportunity to complete a substantial individual project that is a showcase of your abilities, which is of great interest to employers.
+A significant part of your final year is your major project.
+This is your opportunity to complete a substantial individual project that showcases your computing abilities, which is of great interest to employers.
 All of our single honours students also take a module on Professional Issues in the Computing Industry, covering issues such as managerial, ethical, legal and financial topics relating to the IT industry, and discusses the opportunities and challenges of different career options.

 The advanced specialised skills and knowledge that students acquire on our taught postgraduate courses are eagerly sought by employers in the industry.
 Many of the students on the courses are already experienced professionals and know from their own experience how much up-to-date expertise in these areas is in demand.